 People light up their houses, exchange gifts and sweets and host dinner parties with a delicious smorgasbord of authentic Indian cuisine.
 Little India is decked up with strings, floral garlands, and lights a day before the actual celebration and people take a hundred photographs while they exchange conversations with each other.

 Must Read: 30 Best Cafes in Singapore You will Love to Visit

 Hari Raya Haji

-Also known as the festival of sacrifice, Hari Raya Haji is a commemoration of Prophet Ibrahim’s trust in God and his willingness to sacrifice his own son for him.
+Also known as the festival of sacrifice, Hari Raya Haji is a famous Singapore festival for commemoration of Prophet Ibrahim’s trust in God and his willingness to sacrifice his own son for him.
 The devout dress up and go to mosques to offer prayers and listen to sermons.